-The ‘settled status’ application process is currently open to selected EU nationals, eligible to take part in a pilot scheme.
+The “Settled Status” application process is currently open to EU nationals willing to take part in a pilot scheme.

-The application process is planned to open to the public “by March 2019”.
+The application process is planned to open to the public “by end of March 2019”.

 !
 Until the UK leaves the EU, your rights in the UK as an EU national remain unchanged.

-According to the UK government website, the fee to apply will be:
+According to the UK government website, the fee to apply (which will later be refunded) will be:

 - £65 if you’re 16 or over